- Home

 - Waiting for your children to ask

 A diagnosis of advanced cancer does not mean giving up hope.
-Some people live for years with cancer that has advanced, and sometimes receive palliative treatment alongside active treatment.
-They can continue to enjoy many aspects of life, including spending time with their children and other people who are important to them.
+Some people with advanced cancer can continue to enjoy many aspects of life, including spending time with their children and other people who are important to them.

-As the disease progresses, the things that are hoped for may change.
-You can still be honest and offer hope.
+If the disease progresses, the things that are hoped for may change.
 For example, a person may now focus on living comfortably for as long as possible or being able to celebrate a particular event.
-You can share these hopes with children while still acknowledging the reality of the situation and allowing them to prepare for the loss.
+You can share these hopes with children while still acknowledging the reality of the situation and allowing them to prepare for loss.

 Wait for your children to ask